 BeRailSafe, our statewide rail safety program, provides information and programming to educate adults, kids and sportsmen.
 There is never a good reason for anyone to be injured or killed on railroad tracks, and it is our goal to put an end to these tragic events in North Carolina.

-Whether the focus is crossing safely, walking safely or simply the message to Stay Off the Tracks, NCDOT wants you to always be safe around railroad tracks and trains… BeRailSafe!
+Whether the focus is crossing safely, walking safely, NCDOT wants you to always be safe around railroad tracks and trains… BeRailSafe!
+Respect the Crossing.
+Respect the Track.

 Rail Safety Facts